TuxTheAstronaut/FPSCharaterController/README.md

 # FPSCharaterController
-A simple FPS charater controller for godot 3.x with acceleration, camera tilting, sprinting, crouching, and wall dashing.
+A simple FPS character controller for godot 3.x with acceleration, camera tilting, sprinting, crouching, and wall dashing.